-One example.
-A number of years ago, a new transfer student sat in this auditorium.
-She had done several semesters in community college and came here to major in economics, minored in math.
-In her second semester here, encouraged by a professor, she learned that the air force had opened pilot training for women for the first time.
-She joined ROTC and applied.
-She ultimately became the first female commander of the Space Shuttle; Eileen Collins, Syracuse Arts and Sciences Class of '78, math major.
-I met with her three days ago.
-She has two kids, one starting college and one preparing in high school.
-And she says parenting is in some ways more challenging than commanding a space shuttle.
+A second example: A number of years ago, a new transfer student sat in this auditorium.
+She had done several semesters in community college and came here to major in economics, with a minor in math.
+In her second semester here, a professor told her that the air force had opened pilot training for women for the first time and urged her to try.
+She applied.
+She ultimately became the first female commander of the Space Shuttle; Eileen Collins, Syracuse Arts and Sciences Class of '78, math major, transfer student.
+And now she says parenting is in some ways more challenging than commanding a space shuttle.

-Which brings me to the parents and families of the incoming class of 2015: To you folks on the sides of the auditorium!
+Now, to the parents and families of the incoming class of 2017: To you folks on the sides of the auditorium!
 Three times now, I have dropped one of my own kids off at a University.
 Three times, I have sat where you now sit.
+Three times,

-Three times, I have been happy and proud of my kid, starting at a great university.
+I have been happy and proud of my kid starting at a great university.
 Three times, I have been anxious and concerned, and not about the food or the residence hall.